RoelBartstra/Designer/README.md

 5. Release the left mouse button.

+## Support
+Any questions can be posted on the [unreal engine forum](https://www.unrealengineer.com/designer).

 ## FAQ
 ### It asks to recompile when I launch the project, what should I do?